Waleran I of Ligny

 Waleran I of Luxembourg (died 5 June 1288 in the Battle of Worringen) was Lord of Ligny and La Roche around 1281.

 Waleran was the second son of Henry V, Count of Luxembourg and Margaret of Bar.
-While is older brother Henry VI became Count of Luxembourg like their father, Waleran was the forefather and founder of what became the French branch of the House of Luxembourg, the so-called house of Luxembourg-Ligny.
+While his older brother Henry VI became Count of Luxembourg like their father, Waleran was the forefather and founder of what became the French branch of the House of Luxembourg, the so-called house of Luxembourg-Ligny.

 Waleran married Jeanne, Dame de Beaurevoir, and had: